 Find more interactive exercises on our prompting exercises page.

-Common mistakes in prompt engineering
+Common prompt engineering mistakes

 Even experienced prompt engineers fall into these traps: